-Table 2 shows estimates of the regression separately by race and ethnicity, but only for those without a BA given the results in Table 1 (and only for the Panel A which defines the GR as occurring between 2008-2010).
+Table 1 (and only for the Panel A which defines the GR as occurring between 2008-2010).
 The table shows that the previous results are especially strong for non-Hispanic Blacks and Hispanics, whose GR jumps in pain were much larger than those for other races and ethnicities.
 There was also no post-GR trend for these groups (nor a pre-GR trend), so the long-term upward trend in pain was entirely occurring during the GR.

 Table 3 shows results for other types of pain.
-The first two columns show trends for "Any Pain"4 and joint pain, both of which have been studied in the literature (e.g., Zajacova et al., 2021).
+The first two columns show trends for "Any Pain"5 and joint pain, both of which have been studied in the literature (e.g., Zajacova et al. 2021).
 The GR jump in Any Pain is larger than our previous results for FNLBL pain but the post-GR trend is also larger, shifting to a degree the relative contributions of the GR and post-GR increases in pain to the long-run trend (but the pre-GR trend is now more negative).
 Joint pain exhibits the same GR discontinuity and post-GR trend as for Any Pain.
 The remaining columns break down the FNLBL measure into its subcomponents.
 Significant GR discontinuities appear in all subcomponents of the measure except for only lower back, with the magnitude of the discontinuity largest for lower-back combined with leg pain (these are combined in the NHIS question, with the question on leg pain only asked to those who responded that they experienced lower back pain).
 Leg pain can have many different causes, but one is chronic sciatica, which arises from pressure on the sciatic nerve from a herniated disk or other conditions that causes pain to radiate down the leg.
 Our main conclusion from Table 3 is that the discontinuity in pain is not limited to only one location or kind of pain.